CSU Policies and Regulations

 A Prohibited Consensual Relationship is a consensual sexual or romantic relationship between an Employee and any Student or Employee over whom they exercise direct or otherwise significant academic, administrative, supervisory, evaluative, counseling, or extracurricular authority.

-Retaliation means that a substantial motivating reason for an Adverse Action taken against a person was because the person has or is believed to have:
+Retaliation means that a substantial motivating reason for an adverse action taken against a person is because the person has or is believed to have:

 1. Exercised their rights under this policy,